rstudio-education/bootcamper/README.md

 ## Hello R\!

-Materials for the 2-day internal R bootcamp can be found below.
+Materials for the internal R bootcamp can be found below.
+We will cover the material over the span of 4 half days.

 For the “your turn” exercises we’ll use RStudio Cloud.
 Join the workspace